Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

     centralBodyMap[ "Mars" ] = "Sun";
     centralBodyMap[ "Sun" ] = "SSB";

-There is no hardcoded limit to the number of permitted levels in the frame hierarchy, but it is not allowed to include circular dependencies, i.e. body A w.r.t. body B, body B w.r.t. body C and body C w.r.t. body A. More information of the acceleration models is discussed in the Propagators section.
+There is no hardcoded limit to the number of permitted levels in the frame hierarchy, but it is not allowed to include circular dependencies, i.e. body A w.r.t. body B, body B w.r.t. body C and body C w.r.t. body A. More information of the acceleration models is discussed in :ref:`tudatFeaturesPropagatorSettings`.
 The following gives an example on how to create the acceleration model objects:

 .. code-block:: cpp